jax-ml/jax/jax/experimental/jax2tf/g3doc/primitives_with_limited_support.md

   * There are some cases when the converted program computes different results than the JAX program, see [below](#generated-summary-of-primitives-with-known-numerical-discrepancies-in-tensorflow).

-Note that automated tests will fail if new limitations appear, but they won't when limitations are fixed.
-If you see a limitation that you think it does not exist anymore, please ask for this file to be updated.
+Note that automated tests will ensure that this list of limitations is a superset of the actual limitations.
+If you see a limitation that you think it does not exist anymore in a recent TensorFlow version, please ask for this file to be updated.

 ## Generated summary of primitives with unimplemented support in Tensorflow